vuwuv/async-cancellables/README.md

 #### Waiting slots

 There are several wait methods:
-- `wait(slotCount = 1, priority = 0, cancellationToken = null)` is the most general one, allows to specify all parameters.
+- `wait(slotCount = 1, priority = 0, cancellationToken = null)` is the most general one, allows to specify all parameters
 - `waitSimple(slotCount = 1, cancellationToken = null)` does not require priority option
 - `waitOne(cancellationToken = null)` uses slotCount